peterc/infer.py/README.md

 On a modern Mac with Python and the dependencies installed, `python infer.py --prompt 'Tell me a joke.'` should result in a cringeworthy joke.

+The big win for you is **being able to manipulate the inference process** for education or entertainment (as shown in some examples later).

 ## Motivation

 When I saw [Apple's work on LLM inference tooling](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm) I had fun using it, but realized if I really wanted to *understand* inference I'd need to rework it, reimplement parts of it, and get my head into the whole process.